mohamedaziz-ouertatani/Player/README.md

 Wanna run the code?..
 Follow me!
-Firstly, you should be using a linux distribution.
+Firstly, it is recomended to be using a linux distribution.
 After downloading the files, open terminal in the same directory in which you have downloaded the files, then run the command "make", then run "./prog".
 Enjoy!!!